DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 ## Day 10 Progress
 - Read in depth about security, made a helper file
--
+- Changed the Service layer by removing input records and moved the authentication logic from the controller to the Service layer

 ## Next Steps
-- Fixing the controllers by removing input records and adding the logic with the authenticated user to the services instead of the controllers
 - Adding more functionality to the services
 - GET /api/users/me/statistics
 - User commands: account deactivation, reset account